 Member of the Board of the Dictionary of Sydney (2010 - present)

 Australia Day Ambassador (2011~present)

 Member of the Review Board of the Australian Association of English Teachers in Australia (AATE) international scholarly journal English in Australia (rated 'A' in the ERA ranking) (2011 - present)

-- Brock, P. (in press).
+- Brock, P. (2012).
 Reading and secondary school English: historical contexts for some contemporary English in education theory and practice.
-In Manuel, J. and Brindley, S (Eds.), Teenagers and Reading: Literary Heritages, Cultural Contexts and Contemporary Reading Practices Norwood: Wakefield Press/AATE.
+In Manuel, J. and Brindley, S (Eds.), Teenagers and Reading: Literary Heritages, Cultural Contexts and Contemporary Reading Practices (pp. 38–65), Norwood: Wakefield Press/AATE.

 - Brock, P. (2011).
 Curriculum over 30 years: what have we achieved?.
 Curriculum Perspectives, 31(1), 83–87.

 - Brock, P., Manuel, J. (2003). *W(h)ither the Place of Literature? – Two Momentous Reforms in the NSW Senior Secondary English Curriculum.
 English in Australia, (136), 15–26.

 - Brock, P. (2002).
 Towards establishing and implementing a standards framework in the NSW Quality Teaching Awards process: a personal perspective.
 Unicorn, Journal of the Australian College of Educators, 28(1), 10–15.